Azure-Samples/azure-spring-boot-samples/CONTRIBUTING.md

-## How to develop codes to this repo.
+## How to Develop Codes to This Repo

 ### 01. Contribute to Main Branch